Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 It all comes back.

-So this is from The Daily Mail again.
+So this is from the Daily Mail again.

-and shaped like two huge tennis balls
+The device was two feet tall and shaped like two huge tennis balls on top of each other.

-You're giving me a boner.
+Sorry, Dave, you're giving me a bono.

 The upper sphere had eyes, nose and a mouth, quote,